micropython/micropython/docs/reference/asm_thumb2_hints_tips.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 These may be handled by means of arrays of the appropriate data type.
 For
-example, single precison floating point data may be processed as follows.
+example, single precision floating point data may be processed as follows.
 This code example takes an array of floats and replaces its contents with
 their squares.